 Create a Vision

 This was the hardest part for me.
 I grabbed some markers and a piece a paper to draw out how I wanted the finished product to look.
-It was a super rough sketch, but it gave me an idea of where to place the different colored and textured yarn bundles.
+It was a super rough sketch, but it gave me an idea of where to place the different color and textured yarn bundles.

 Start by determining the length of your hanging.
 Keep in mind that there will be a string on the top for hanging.